Macroscopic loops in the loop $O(n)$ model at Nienhuis' critical point: Proofs of Theorems and --

 Now that we are in possession of the FKG inequality and the comparison between boundary conditions, the proofs of Theorems~\ref{thm:cluster-dichotomy}--\ref{thm:cluster-h-critical} follow standard paths already described in detail in the literature.
 For this reason, we only outline the arguments and give the relevant references.

-\begin{proof}[Proof of Theorem~\ref{thm:cluster-infinite-volume}] The first two items are very simple consequences of the comparison between boundary conditions and the domain Markov property.
+\begin{proof}[Proof of Theorem~\ref{thm:cluster-infinite-volume}] We fix~$n,x,h,h'$ and omit them everywhere in the notation.
+The first two items are very simple consequences of the comparison between boundary conditions (Corollary~\ref{cor:CBC}) and the domain Markov property.
 In particular, proofs that are valid for the random-cluster model also apply here.
 We refer to Theorem~(4.19) and Corollary~(4.23) in~\cite{Gri06}.
+The extremality of $\mu^+$ and $\mu^-$ implies that these measures inherit the positive association property of their finite-volume counterparts $\mu^-_G$ and $\mu^+_G$.

 Let us now turn to the third item.
 First, the measure is ergodic and satisfies the finite energy property.
 As a consequence, the Burton-Keane argument \cite{BurKea89} shows that the infinite connected component of pluses, when it exists, is unique (see \cite[Theorem (5.99)]{Gri06} for an exposition of the argument).
 Similarly, the infinite connected component of minuses, when it exists, is unique.
 Thus, there cannot be coexistence of an infinite connected component of pluses and an infinite connected component of minuses, since Zhang's construction \cite[Theorem (6.17)]{Gri06} would imply the existence of more than one infinite connected component of pluses.